BlackApplication/Omni2FA/docs/ARCHITECTURE.md

 **Nothing else.** A styled package is a child of an adapter package — it imports from `@omni2fa/react` and **never** from `@omni2fa/core` directly.

+#### Customization is binding (styled packages must be adaptable, not take-it-or-leave-it)

+A drop-in styled component must still bend to the host's ecosystem without forking it.
+Every styled package is built on three principles:

+1. **Composable, not monolithic.** Export the small pieces (`MethodList`, `AddMethodMenu`, `TotpEnrollDialog`, `EmailEnrollDialog`, `WebAuthnEnrollDialog`, `RecoveryCodesView`, `LoginChallenge`) as first-class components.
+The big convenience component (`TwoFactorSection`) is **just a default composition of those pieces** — a host that wants a different layout assembles the pieces itself.
+2. **Every part is overridable via slots.** Each component takes `slots` / `slotProps` (or render-props) so any sub-element can be swapped without forking.
+Plus `sx` / `className` passthrough on the root and a theme that is read from the host (MUI `ThemeProvider`, Tailwind config) — never hardcoded colors.
+3. **No baked-in copy.** All user-facing text comes from props or an i18n key map (host's `react-i18next` etc.), keyed by stable error/UI codes.
+Behavior seams (`onEnrolled`, `onError`, `onMethodRemoved`, controlled values) are props, not internal state.

+The universal escape hatch remains the headless `@omni2fa/react` hooks: a host that rejects the styled layer entirely renders its own UI against `useChallenge()` / `useMethods()` / `useXxxEnrollment()`.
+The three tiers — **hooks (logic) → optional headless-structural components (structure + a11y, no styles) → thin styled skins (`react-mui`, `react-tailwind`)** — are how "drop-in for the lazy, fully customizable for the rest" is delivered.
+Building a styled package as a non-overridable monolith is a bug.

 ---

 ## 3. Adapter contract: subscribe / getSnapshot